ASTM C738 Standard Test Method for Lead and Cadmium Extracted from Glazed Ceramic Surfaces

 Wash with flowing water, detergent, and distilled water, then dry and test.
 Do not use a rigid cleaner that will change the glass surface.
 Ensure that the test surface is not wasted.

-Specimen SizeLead and cadmium levels on the glazed surface of any ceramic product can be tested.
+Analysts can test lead and cadmium levels on the glazed surface of any ceramic product.

 The ASTM C738 standard process offers a way to measure the amount of cadmium and lead that can be removed from glazed ceramic surfaces using acetic acid.
-This technique is essential for determining whether food or drink that touches the glaze on ceramic objects could absorb these hazardous components.
+This technique is essential for determining whether food or drink that comes into contact with the glaze on ceramic objects could absorb these hazardous components.
 The presence of low amounts or the absence of lead and cadmium must reflect a well-formulated and fired glaze safe for the use of food.
-High rates indicate issues such as poor firing, poor formulation, or inadequate glaze application; therefore, well-measured corrective measures are necessary.
+High rates indicate issues like poor firing, poor formulation, or poor glaze application, and therefore, well-measured corrective measures are necessary.

-The challenges in maintaining consistent test conditions, such as temperature and acidity, and addressing glaze formulation variability, make testing challenging.
-Troubleshooting involves recalibrating equipment, precise extraction solution preparation, and sample standard verification, while proper personnel training minimizes human error and variability.
+The challenges of maintaining consistent test conditions, such as temperature and acidity, and addressing glaze formulation variability, make testing challenging.
+Troubleshooting involves recalibrating equipment, preparing precise extraction solutions, and verifying sample standards, while proper personnel training minimizes human error and variability.

 You can share your astm c738 testing requirements with MaTestLab.
 MaTestLab has a vast network of material testing laboratories, spread across the USA and Canada.
 We support your all material testing needs ranging from specific astm c738 test to various testing techniques.